J-O-S-I-E/J-O-S-I-E/README.md

 ---

 🚀 **Key Projects**
-- **Lingo Quest** -
+- **Campus Crave** -
-Designed an interactive, game-based language learning feature inspired by Duolingo.
-Integrated real-time quizzes and A/B testing to enhance user engagement.
+Led frontend development and accessibility strategy for a student-focused food platform, managing a cross-functional team of 5 and optimizing data flow for real-time vendor updates and personalized dietary recommendations
-Tools: Figma, UX Research
+Tools: Figma, React
 - **Schomoply** -
 Prototyped an educational board game app advocating for equitable admissions in the Caribbean.
 Built using drag-and-drop mobile tools and an AirTable API to streamline student data collection.
 Tools: Thunkable, Figma, AirTable API